podium-lib/client/README.md

 client.fooBar.fetch();
 ```

 #### options (required)

 The following values can be provided:

- * `uri` Uri to the manifest of a podium component - Required
+ * `uri` - {String} - Uri to the manifest of a podium component - Required
- * `name` Name of the podlet.
-This is used to reference the podlet in your
+ * `name` - {String} - Name of the podlet.
+This is used to reference the podlet in your application, and does not have to match the name of the podlet itself - Required
- application, and does not have to match the name of the podlet itself - Required
+ * `throwable` - {Boolean} - If it should be thrown an error if something fails during the process of fetching a podium component.
+Defaults to `false` - Optional.

 ### .js()